About

 ~ Toni Morrison [1]

-I am a Black/African-American woman (she/her) and artist-scholar residing in my hometown, Detroit, MI.
+I am a Black/African-American woman (she/her), artist, and archivist residing in my hometown, Detroit, MI.
 I work at the intersection of arts, archives, and African American histories.
-I currently work as a Project Archivist and recently defended my doctoral dissertation in Information Sciences in December 2023 (CHEERS!).
-I am graduating in May 2024 from the University of Illinois, Urbana-Champaign (CHEERS-again!!).
+I hold a Master in Fine Arts (MFA, Art-Graphic Design) and recently earned my PhD in Information Sciences from the University of Illinois, Urbana-Champaign (May 2024).
+I work as a project archivist and part-time graphic design instructor.
 Discussions regarding thinking and making that I explore and work to be in conversation with are:

 • BLACK FEMINIST THOUGHT especially intersectionality, Black Feminist Material Culture, and emergent strategies (e.g. bell hooks, Patricia Hill Collins, Sharbreon Plummer, and adrienne marie brown).